 Your Nose Knows You Best

 So where do you go from here?
 Well for starters, always remember that your nose knows you best.
 Trust your olfactory senses when it comes to strain selection and don’t be afraid to stray away from your traditional indica or sativa choice if a certain flower appeals to you.
-Contrarily, be wary of cannabis strains who’s odor seems to disagree with you.
+Contrarily, be wary of cannabis strains whose odor seems to disagree with you.
 Another great rule of thumb is to slowly ease into a new strain to understand how it makes you feel.
 Keep that in mind when discussing cannabinoids and terpenes.

 As you become more of a cannabis connoisseur, exploring the hundreds of marijuana strains that exist, take note of your preferences.
 Jot down strains you like, certain genetics that didn’t sit well with you, if there is a terpene profile you particularly enjoy, and even if a type of cannabis plant like sativa or indica is usually a safe bet for you.
 Seed & Smith takes pride in being a trusted resource for your cannabis experience — from our knowledgeable budtenders to our partnership with Leaf411, we want to make sure you understand everything you desire about cannabis consumption.
 We’d love to hear more from you on this topic!
 Send us an email, give us a call, or stop by for one of our marijuana grow tours where we take you from seed to sale.